andela-ijubril/bucketlist-api/README.md

     }
 ```

-**Delete a single bucketlist.
-DELETE: /api/v1/bucketlists/26/**
+**Delete a single bucketlist.**

+DELETE: /api/v1/bucketlists/26/

-you must pass a token for this request
+You must pass a token for this request

 Response body
 ```